Florida reports a record 132 COVID-19 deaths; hospitals strained

 "None of us feel comfortable.
 Nobody's doing a victory lap.
 We are all very concerned," Giroir told NBC's Today.

-Giroir added that there are signs, however, that the positivity rate has started to level off in states that have seen increases in cases lately, like Texas, California and Florida.
+Giroir added that there are signs, however, that the positivity rate has started to level off in states that have seen increases in cases lately, such as Texas, California and Florida.

 "These are the early indicators that we are turning the corner," he said.
 "This doesn't mean we have turned the corner.